gauchedroite/limbo/server/README.md

 npm install
 ```

-Note that `tsd reinstall -so` will also be run as part of `npm install`.`tsd` will install all the required TypeScript definition files for the libraries in `typings`.
+Note that `tsd reinstall -so` will also be run as part of `npm install`.`tsd` to install all the required TypeScript definition files for the libraries in `typings`.
 It will also create `typings\tsd.d.ts` that can be included in TypeScript files.

 Development